 Read more: Website Localization for Global Expansion

-Similar to websites, mobile applications are crucial landing points for potential customers.
-At first glance, it might be tempting to rely on a fast and cost-effective machine translation for the app, however, machine translation is not optimal when you translate cultural contexts.
+Similar to websites, mobile applications are crucial landing points for potential Arabic-speaking customers.
+At first glance, it might be tempting to rely on a fast and cost-effective machine translation for the app; however, machine translation is not optimal when translating cultural contexts, especially for the Arab world.

-When launching a new business or product in the market, well-written advertising can save you lots of trouble.
-The examples where big brands have failed terribly at their advertising campaigns are plenty, and many of them showcase weak contextualization, which could have been avoided with transcreation and localization services.
+When launching a new business or product in Arabic-speaking markets, well-written advertising can save you lots of trouble.
+There are plenty of examples where big brands have failed terribly at their advertising campaigns, and many of them showcase weak contextualization.
+This could have been avoided with Arabic transcreation and localization services.

-In our globalized world, visual content like Film or TV Shows is no longer restricted to one audience.
+In our globalized world, visual content like films or TV shows is no longer restricted to one audience.
 Thanks to online streaming services like Shahid or Netflix, visual content is made accessible worldwide.

-Consequently, transcreation steps in to make this accessibility error-free, and suitable for a multitude of audiences.
+Consequently, Arabic transcreation steps in to make this accessibility error-free and suitable for Arabic-speaking audiences.

 Read more: How to translate content for social media?

-Brands expanding their business globally need to be sensitive to the cultures they’re targeting.
-This urges them to do extensive market research to understand their target customers, preferences, and socio-economic contexts.
-After research, transcreation is implemented through a close collaboration between transcreators, marketers, and business owners to make sure the brand image is sustained while managing to address the audience correctly.
+Brands expanding their business in Arabic-speaking regions need to be sensitive to the unique cultures and traditions of their target markets.
+This requires in-depth market research to understand the preferences, values, and socio-economic contexts of Arabic-speaking customers.
+After conducting thorough research, Arabic transcreation is implemented through close collaboration between transcreators, marketers, and business owners to ensure the brand image remains intact while effectively communicating with the audience in an appropriate and culturally relevant manner.

-In doing so, brands delve into new markets to quickly gain trust of the customers.
+By doing so, brands can successfully enter Arabic-speaking markets and quickly gain the trust of local customers.

 Read more: How Translators Use Context for Accurate Translations?